alinush/6.824-lecture-notes/l11-ficus.md

  - Multiple computers have a copy of all files
  - Each can modify its local copy
  - Merge changes later -- optimistic
+ - fie synchronization with disconnected operation support
+   + two people edit the same file on two different airplanes :)
+   + when they get back online, server needs to detect this
+   + ...and solve it
+   + ...and not lose updates (lazy server can just throw away one set of changes)

 Scenario: